parallelvirtualcluster/docs/docs/architecture/hardware-requirements.md

 PVC is designed to operate in "N-1" mode, that is, all sizing of the cluster should take into account the loss of 1 node after pooling all the available resources.

 For example, consider 3 nodes each with 16 CPU cores and 128GB of RAM.
-This totals 48 CPU cores and 384GB of RAM, however we should consider the N-1 number, that is 32 CPU cores and 256GB of RAM, to be the maximum usable quantity of each available across the entire cluster.
+This totals 48 CPU cores and 384GB of RAM, however we should consider the N-1 number, in this case 2 nodes, which would be 32 CPU cores and 256GB of RAM, to be the maximum usable quantity of each available across the entire cluster.
+PVC will warn the administrator when RAM provisioning exceeds the N-1 number.

 Disks are even more limited.
 As outlined in the [Cluster Storage section of the Cluster Architecture](cluster-architecture.md#cluster-storage) documentation, a normal pool replication level for reliable redundant operation is 3 copies with 2 minimum copies.
 Thus, to continue the above 3 node example, if each node features a 2TB data SSD, the total available N-1 storage is 2TB (as 3 x 2TB / 3 = 2TB).
+On larger clusters, this calculation is more complex, so care should be taken to optimize the available number of disks with the pool replication size to ensure efficient utilization.

 ## Hardware Vendors